AckermannM/FS25_realismAddon_gearbox/README.md

 ###### V 0.9.0.6

 - added binding for secondGroup gears 2 or 1, to support range splitter switches on SKRS style shiftknobs
+- fix MP sync issue, where handthrottle is set to around 50% when entering vehicles and coupling or decoupling attachments

 ###### V 0.9.0.5